 Akhenaten Biography – Family, Reign, Achievements & Facts

-Perhaps the crowning achievement of Akhenaten’s reign was when he established a new capital city called Akhetaten.
-The pharaoh had grown very frustrated of the immense power Theban priests of Amun and Khonsu wielded; hence, he moved the capital of ancient Egypt from Thebes to Akhetaten, whose name translates to the “Horizon of Aten”.
+Perhaps the crowning achievement of Akhenaten’s reign came when he established a new capital city called Akhetaten.
+The Pharaoh had grown very frustrated of the immense power Theban priests of Amun and Khonsu wielded; hence, he moved the capital of ancient Egypt from Thebes to Akhetaten, whose name translates to the “Horizon of Aten”.

-During the establishment of Akhetaten, Pharaoh Akhenaten relocated up to 25,000 people to the new city.
-He built numerous temples in his new capital in honor of the god Aten.
+During the establishment of Akhetaten, Pharaoh Akhenaten is believed to have relocated up to 25,000 people to the new city.
+He then proceeded to build numerous temples in his new capital in honor of the god Aten.

 The embodiment of Aten